Mohammed Rayyan

-Colonel Mohammed Rayyan (died 1986), nicknamed "Sky Falcon," was a fighter pilot with the Iraqi Air Force during the Iran–Iraq War.
-He scored 5 air combat kills.
-He was the most successful MiG-25 pilot.
+Colonel Mohammed Rayyan (1955–1986) was an Iraqi fighter pilot and flying ace during the Iran–Iraq War.
+He scored 5 air combat kills and was the most successful MiG-25 pilot.

 Rayyan, while only a Flight Lieutenant and flying a MiG-21MF, claimed two (later confirmed) kills against Iranian F-5 Freedom Fighters in 1980.
-Later a Captain, he qualified on the MiG-25P in 1981 and claimed 5 more victories (3 verified by western sources.)
+Later a Captain, he qualified on the MiG-25P in 1981 and claimed 5 more victories (3 verified by western sources).
 Most of his victories were F-4 Phantoms.
 Having flown the MiG-25 was evidence of his considerable skill, as Soviet "advisers" were stationed in Iraq specifically to limit access to this advanced jet, and only the best pilots flew them.

-In 1986, having attained the rank of colonel, Rayyan was shot down and killed by IRIAF Grumman F-14 Tomcats.
+In 1986, having attained the rank of Colonel, Rayyan was shot down and killed by Iranian Air Force (IRIAF) Grumman F-14 Tomcats.